-Avoid Insect Invaders in Your Home This Winter
+Avoid Insect Invaders in Your Home During Winter, Spring

 Learn how to identify the six-legged stowaways

 Given that a typical backyard contains 1,000 or more different insect species, there are plenty of potential house guests (or should we say, “house pests”) lining up at your door each fall.

 Unlike bears, however, certain critters — especially insects like stink bugs, ladybugs, boxelder bugs and wasps, among others — prefer to bed down in your nice warm home.
 And they don’t make for ideal bunkmates.

 So how do you identify these insect invaders?
 When should you expect them to show up?
 And where do the critters tend to congregate once inside your home?